 Adding action steps

 Actions are user-defined tasks that update data using any API the user specified.
-The actions defined for agent copilot are also available as steps for action flows.
+The actions defined for auto assist are also available as steps for action flows.
 For more information, see Creating and managing actions.

 Additionally, it's important to understand that the action step reflects the action as it was defined at the moment it was added to the action flow.
 If an action is updated after it was added to an action flow, you must delete the action step in the flow and re-add it to see the changes.